crhntr/crhntr/README.md

 [![Pronouns: He/Him](https://img.shields.io/badge/Pronouons-He/Him-lightgrey)](https://www.mypronouns.org/he-him) <span title="Mexican American from Los Angeles, CA">🇲🇽🇺🇸<span>

+My personal repos are (mostly) for-fun projects... use at your own risk (please see license files).

 If you like/use any of my repositories, please give them a star.
 Thanks :)

 - I've been a Gopher ([Go](https://golang.org/) developer) since 2015.